 Associated with IV drug use, it’s thought to result from injecting tiny particles from whatever is used as a filter.
-These are things like cotton balls, Q-Tips, and cigarette filters.
-Although injecting particles from these filters is a real concern for active addicts, they’re not the cause of the condition.
+These are things like cotton balls, Q-Tips, and cigarette filters that intravenous drug users use to filter their drugs.
+Although injecting particles from these filters is a genuine concern for active addicts, they’re not the condition’s cause.

-In recent years, there’s been new evidence that suggests cotton fever is actually a form of sepsis.
-This is due, in large part, to the fact that its symptoms are incredibly similar to sepsis symptoms.
-What are the symptoms, you ask?
-Let’s get to that.
+In recent years, there’s been new evidence that suggests cotton fever is a form of sepsis.
+This is mainly because the symptoms of cotton fever are incredibly similar to sepsis and infective endocarditis symptoms.
+Cotton fever can cause many symptoms, including:

 - Fever (usually lasting no longer than twenty-four hours)

 - Extreme Shakes

 - Nausea & Vomiting

 - Muscle aches & Bone Pain

 Among intravenous drug abusers, whenever someone comes in contact with infected cotton fibers, they can be at risk of struggling with cotton fever.
 As of today, three different theories try to explain cotton fever onset, including:

 - Immunologic theory: When a drug user has antibodies for the cotton, which causes a reaction minutes after the injection.